r00tprivilege/DevSecOps/1- Secure Software Development/1-2-SDLC.md

 There are typically 6 to 8 phases in the SDLC.
 These phases are:

 1. **Planning**: This phase involves organizing the project.
-It includes things like allocating resources, scheduling tasks, and estimating costs.
+It includes things like allocating resources, scheduling tasks and estimating costs.

 2. **Requirements Definition**: This is part of planning, where you figure out what the software should do.
 For example, a social media app needs to have features that allow users to connect with friends.